-The community council meets the second Thursday of each month at 3:00 pm in the principals office.
+The community council meets the second Thursday of each month at 3:00 pm in the office conference room.

 School Land Trust Fund Information

-View the Trust Land’s Funding for Soldier Hollow Charter School For the last few years the focus of land trust funds has been to improve the technology available at the school to support the teachers and the academic goals.
-Funds for the 2012-2013 school year were used in support of that continued goal.
+View the Trust Land’s Funding for Soldier Hollow Charter School For the last few years the focus of land trust funds has been to improve the technology, support curriculum needs, provide instructional aide support and enhance our schools environmental education and place based learning mission.
+Funds for the 2016-2017 school year were used in support of that continued goal.
 Parents can directly influence the spending of Trust Lands funds by serving on the community council, providing suggestions to the community council members, or attending a community council meeting.

 Community Council Rules of Order and Information

 The Soldier Hollow Charter School Community Council was formed in March 2013 by a call for volunteers.
-Since there were a limited number of volunteers for the committee, no elections were held.
 Nominations and elections for community council will be held each year in the spring.
+If there are not enough candidates, an election will not be held.
 Community council members serve for 2 years.
 To ensure continuity while limiting the length of service, 3 of the the parent member positions (including chair and co-chair) will be up for election each year.
 The community council follows the suggested rules of order from the Utah State School Land Trust web site.
 If you are interested in becoming part of the community council in the future, please contact one of the community council members or check back here for nomination or volunteer filing information.

 Community Council at SHCS oversees the following committees.
 If you are interested in serving on any of them, please contact the community council chair.